Susan Shaheen, PhD

 Director, Innovative Mobility Research

-Adjunct Professor, Civil and Environmental Engineering, UC Berkeley
+Professor In-Residence, Civil and Environmental Engineering, UC Berkeley

 Co-Director, Transportation Sustainability Research Center